martvu/GameRater/README.md

 The app is tested with screen reader on Mac and tools like Google lighthouse and axe browser extention to test for accesibility issues.
 We have made sure our app is keyboard navigable and that all elements are accessible.
 We use semantic HTML, aria-labels when necessary and alt-text for images.
 We have also used colors with high contrast to make sure the app is readable for people with color blindness.

 ## Sustainability
 Dark mode is implemented and used as default to reduce energy consumption.
+We have made sure to fetch only the data that is needed and prioritized performance and efficiency in our app.
+We also emphasized on keeping our code clean and readable to make it easier for future development and maintenance.

-We have made sure to fetch only the data that is needed and focused on performance and efficiency in our app.
-Although our bundle size could be reduced further, we have chosen to prioritize the use of these frameworks for ease of development and consistency.
+Choice of tailwind,shadcn and other libraries.
+Although our bundle size could be reduced further, we have chosen to use these frameworks for ease of development and consistency.
 We have also made sure to only import the components that we actually use in our app to reduce bundle size.
-We focus on keeping our code clean and readable to make it easier for future development and maintenance.